This is based on opinion. Please don't list it on a work's trope example list.

 Cicero is quite tragic, but there's no need to look at Astrid so harshly.
 Yes, she may have sold you out to Maro and his men, but she did it because she wanted to protect her family.
 And during the Cicero incident, she was not just mad for being attacked by Cicero, but also because she was genuinely concerned for Veezara and Arnbjorn's welfare, too.
 And when you find her burnt to a crisp in the sanctuary's ruins, she knows that she made a horrible choice in telling Maro to kill you, and is willing to sacrifice herself to Sithis and the Night Mother to pay for her crimes.
-And she just sounds so depressed while telling you to do so, and her voice actress's performance is so powerful, it's so hard not to feel bad for her.
+And she just sounds so depressed while telling you to do so, and her voice actress's performance is so powerful, that it's hard not to feel bad for her.
 Is she a control freak?
-She is indeed, but she's one that genuinely cares about her family.
+She is indeed, but one that genuinely cares about her family.

 After part of the quest where you're supposed to kill Commander Maro's son and put the blame on him for treason for a further contract, it's possible to read Maro's letter to him, in which he says that he's proud of his son and needs him to be his best, signing it "your commanding officer and loving father".
 Just reading that damn letter made me feel like a complete asshole.

-Even worse is the fact that every single person you murder on behalf of the dark brotherhood has a family like that.
+Even worse is the fact that every single person you murder on behalf of the Dark Brotherhood has a family like that.
 Every kill leaves a family like that.
 Every.
 Single.
 One.
-Except maybe GrelodtheKind
+(Well, except maybe GrelodtheKind.
+And Narfi.)

 In the book "Rising Threat, Vol. 1", a chronicle of an Altmeri refugee from the Thalmor purges of Summerset is recorded.
 It tells of his experience of the Oblivion Invasion, how Summerset's iconic and steadfast Crystal Tower (referred to as "Crystal-Like-Law" in the book) became a last bastion for those fleeing the daedra onslaught.
 Despite the valiant efforts of the elite mages and archers, Crystal-Like-Law fell... literally.
 Reading the book may bring back chilling flashbacks of the Twin Towers falling.